Adversarial Robustness on Insertion-Deletion Streams: Approximate Triangle Inequality

 We now justify the guarantees of our algorithm, which again uses $\EstLevel$ as a building block within the tree structure from \Cref{fig:tree}. \thmtri* \begin{proof} We first reduce to a deterministic adversary.
 A randomized adversary is simply a distribution over input streams, and the probability that it succeeds is at most the maximum over deterministic sequences.
 Hence, it suffices to consider a deterministic adversary.

 We now track the interactions with the sketches maintained by \Cref{alg:est:level:tri}.
 At each time, $\EstLevel$ queries the sketch at level $i$ to determine whether to update the iterate $\bv$.
 The output of a sketch can be viewed as a symbol: $\bot$ if no update occurs, $\top$ if the iterate is updated.
 By \Cref{lem:bounded:iterations:tri}, the number of times $\top$ occurs at level $i$ is at most $L_i = \O{\log n}$ with high probability.
+Let $B$ denote the number of blocks in each level.
 Each update at level $i$ triggers a query to level $i-1$ but does not reveal additional information about level $i$.
 Moreover, at the beginning of each block, the sketch outputs a $\kappa^i$-approximation encoded in $\O{1}$ words.
-Hence, the total number of possible output transcripts at level $i$ is at most $\binom{m}{L_i} \cdot \O{1}^{B+L_i}$, where $B$ is the number of blocks per level.
+Since the corrector sketch at level $i$ will output an estimate at most $L_i$ times for each of the $B$ blocks in level $i+1$, the total number of possible output transcripts at level $i$ is at most $\binom{m}{B \cdot L_i} \cdot \O{1}^{B \cdot L_i +B}$.